junxit/us-congress-bills-110/bill.md

 # H.R.
 176

-> To authorize assistance to the countries of the Caribbean to fund educational development and exchange programs.
+> To authorize the establishment of educational exchange and development programs for member countries of the Caribbean Community (CARICOM).

 ## § 1.
 Short title and table of contents